Arthur-Milchior/anki-link-to-other-card/README.md

 ## TODO
 * Allow link to cards ?
-* Add a button to create link in the editor
 * Link works in editor too.
 * In browser, allow to use click and drag to add a link directly.
 * Allow to give name to notes to use in search/use other search